Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/guidance-for-data-governance-decisions/index.md

 ## 1. Access Conditions

-Access conditions refer to who can access data and what use is permitted.
+{{< glossary_link display="Access conditions" id="access-conditions" >}} refer to who can access data and what use is permitted.
 Defining specific conditions for access supports data reusability and the advancement of the scientific endeavour; it also protects the data from misuse.

-To determine access conditions, the Data Steward must:
+To determine {{< glossary_link display="access conditions" id="access-conditions" >}}, the Data Steward must:

 1. understand the legal, moral, and ethical constraints to sharing data, and
-2. prepare a license outlining access conditions.
+2. prepare a license outlining {{< glossary_link display="access conditions" id="access-conditions" >}}.

 <br>